 The Crown King Scramble is permitted by the Phoenix District of the Bureau of Land Management, the Prescott National Forest, Lake Pleasant Regional Park, Maricopa County Department of Transportation, Arizona State Land Department and Yavapai County.

 The Town of Crown King, Arizona

 50 kilometer point to point on dirt roads from Lake Pleasant Regional Park to Crown King.
 The race starts on the shores of Lake Pleasant, a Maricopa County Regional Park on the outskirts of Phoenix in the Sonoran Desert.
 The first 15 miles is on maintained dirt roads winding through the desert amidst saguaro cactus and rolling hills.
 Upon reaching the mile 15 aid station, the true climbing begins and the course enters a 4×4 jeep road that features steep climbs, a few descents and a 4,000 foot climb to the high point of the course above Crown King at mile 29.
-The race tops out in the Ponderosa pines of the Prescott National Forest and the race ends with a 2 mile screaming downhill into the finish at the Crown King Saloon.
+The race tops out in the Ponderosa pines of the Prescott National Forest and the race ends with a 2 mile screaming downhill into the finish at the Crown King Event Center.

 There is an early start option for those runners who don’t think they will be able to finish the course in the 9 hour time cutoff.
 Please let us know if you are interested in the early start at check-in.
 The first 45 minutes of the early start will be in the dark, so please bring a flashlight or headlamp.

 Forecast for Finish: Crown King, AZ